poseidon-framework/minotaur-recipes/.github/PULL_REQUEST_TEMPLATE.md

       package.
 - [ ] The name of the `.ssf` file(s) matches the package name (i.e.
       `packages/2023_my_package/2023_my_package.ssf`).
+- [ ] The `.ssf` file MUST contain a new line at the end of the file.
+      A check for this exists in the CI.
+This check should pass before you continue with this list.
 - [ ] Comment `@delphis-bot create recipe` to this pull request to awaken Poseidon's trusty helper.
 (This should be repeated whenever changes are made to the SSF file contents).